Welcome to the Macaman's Website

 Panax ginseng is an example of an adaptogen that has demonstrated an "overall normalizing effect."
 Among the active ingredients found in Panax Ginseng are substances called ginsenosides.
 The herb contains ginsenosides Rg1, which can stimulate the nervous system, and ginsenosides Rb1, which calms it.
 However ginsenosides alone do not determine the active strength of ginseng and some preparations with higher ginsenosides have lower activity, indicating that cofactors are necessary to potentiate the adaptogenic properties of ginseng.

 Since the 1940's, the soil in North America has been depleted of it's natural minerals by the use of artificial fertilizers, created from the surplus nitrogen formally used in the manufacturing of bombs in WWII.
 This chemical nitrogen has been used to replace the natural occurring microbial activity.
-These chemicals and the use of toxic pesticide sprays may be responsible for the increase in desease as well as the lowered standard of health that has swept the USA in the past 70 years.
+These chemicals and the use of toxic pesticide sprays may be responsible for the increase in disease as well as the lowering of the standard of health in the past 70 years.

 INCA GOLD LLC PO.
 Box 100 Badger, California 93603